Why is there such a negative connotation or stigma assigned when someone is different?

 What good came in your world as a result COVID forcing the holiday season to be different?

 Change can be good.
 As a matter of fact, change is on our side!
 Without it, we lose the opportunity to transform negative circumstances into gifts.
+(Click here to read about The Hardest Part of Navigating Life with An ASD Child.)

 What a different world it is when you embrace change!
 Actively seek the new and different.
 The decision to do so puts you back in the driver’s seat of your own life, and helps you move in a direction that suits you.